Plastic Machining vs. Plastic Molding

 Here at CDI, we think that having more knowledge is always better when it comes to choosing the optimum production procedure for your plastic parts.
 Interested in learning more about your machining versus molding options for plastics?
 We also offer machining and molding for rubber which are distinct processes from plastic production.
 Whether it’s plastics or rubber components, we are here to help.
 Our experts in custom design, material science, machining, molding, tooling, and parts production are able to assist you at any stage of the process, from prototype design through mold manufacturing to domestic and international parts production.

-Topic: CNC Machining, injection molding, Plastic and Rubber Injection Molding, molding
+Topic: CNC Machining, injection molding, molding, plastic injection molding, rubber injection molding